gerelef/key-references/gnutools/git.md

 - Show the name of the current branch:
 `git branch --show-current`

-- Create new branch based on the current commit:
-`git branch branch_name`

-- Create new branch based on a specific commit:
-`git branch branch_name commit_hash`
 ## switch
 Switch between Git branches.
 Requires Git version 2.23+.
 - Switch to an existing branch:
 `git switch branch_name`

-- Create a new branch and switch to it:
-`git switch --create branch_name`

-- Create a new branch based on an existing commit and switch to it:
-`git switch --create branch_name commit`

 - Switch to the previous branch:
 `git switch -`

-- Switch to a branch and update all submodules to match:
-`git switch --recurse-submodules branch_name`

-- Switch to a branch and automatically merge the current branch and any uncommitted changes into it:
-`git switch --merge branch_name`

 ## reset
 Undo commits or unstage changes, by resetting the current Git HEAD to the specified state.